 Take a Canal Cruise

 I love walking through cities, but every time I’m in Amsterdam I end up nearly being killed by a bike.
 The bike culture here is huge (and awesome) but coming from a city where you can’t bike for more than half of the year, I’m horrible for keeping my eye out for bike lanes and always manage to cause a problem.
-So, if anyone from Amsterdam happens to be reading this, I’m so sorry that I’m such a crap tourist in your city.
+If anyone from Amsterdam happens to be reading this, I’m so sorry that I’m such a crap tourist in your city!

 I suggest getting your ticket and starting your day off on one of the Amsterdam hop on hop off canal cruises to get around and sight-see for the day.